 “Prevention is key when it comes to heart disease,” said Dr. David Persse, Houston’s local health authority and EMS director.
 “Healthy changes go a long way in lowering the risks of developing heart disease.”

 - Exercise regularly.
-Regular physical activity helps lower cholesterol, blood pressure and the risk of various chronic diseases.
+Regular physical activity helps lower cholesterol, blood pressure, and the risk of various chronic diseases.
 Adults should get at least 150 minutes a week of moderate-intensity physical activity or 75 minutes a week of vigorous aerobic physical activity.
+If you want to be assured you’re doing your best for your physical health you may want to check out a Fitbit to see how they can help you with this.
+Mobile Mob has accessories for those who want to add onto their tracker.

 - Quit smoking or the use other forms of tobacco.
 Smoking harms nearly every organ of the body and deteriorates the health of smokers in general.
 Quitting tobacco products lowers the risk of smoking-related diseases such as cancer, lung disease and chronic obstructive pulmonary disease (COPD) and can add years of life.
 If you are looking for new ways to quit smoking, you might want to consider trying vaping.
 Vaping, which involves using an e-cigarette to inhale vapours produced by e-liquids, is often cited as a safer alternative to smoking.
 E-liquids come in a wide variety of flavours and strengths to suit your needs – take a look at the Naked 100 ejuice range to discover more.
 Smoking is the biggest cause of heart disease and can be a huge monthly cost.
 Even go as far as to look into cbd vapes (cbd vape pen near me) as an alternative as this probably won’t impact your circulatory system quite as much as the many chemicals found in tobacco.
 It may even be a change you’d enjoy and slowly you could ween yourself of all kinds of smoking.